How to use IN Clause in JPA Repository

 public interface OrderRepository extends JpaRepository<OrderDetail, Long> {

-@Query(value = "SELECT * FROM order_detail WHERE customer_id IN(:custId)", nativeQuery = true)
+@Query(value = "SELECT * FROM order_detail WHERE customer_id IN(custId)", nativeQuery = true)

 List<OrderDetail> findOrdersWithCustomerIds(List<Long> custId);